aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/monitor-server-radius.md

         # Server probe period in seconds.
         interval: <int; 1-1000>

+        # Number of consecutive failed probes before a server is marked as dead
+        threshold_failure: <int; 1-255>

         # Method used to probe the server. `status-server` is the EOS default method.
         method: <str; "status-server" | "access-request">